 - tobacco smoke

-- upper respiratory infections, like a cold or the flu (however, these infections typically result in acute rhinitis)
+- upper respiratory infections like a cold or the flu (though these typically cause acute rhinitis)

 - hot or spicy foods or drinks (gustatory rhinitis)

 - oral contraceptives

 - overuse of nasal decongestant sprays (rhinitis medicamentosa)

 - hormonal changes associated with pregnancy, menstruation, or thyroid conditions

 - extensive sinus surgery

 - structural problems that affect the nasal passages, including a deviated septum, enlarged turbinates, and enlarged adenoids